-Every now and then new airbrush models are taking over and considering the fact they can serve a long life if used properly it's a common thing you will sometimes need parts for your airbrush.
-Upon that it's important to choose airbrush accessories and supplies that are relevant to the application and type of paints you use.
+Every now and then new airbrush models are taking over.
+And considering the fact they can serve a long life if used properly it's a common thing you will sometimes need parts for your airbrush.
+Upon that it's important to choose airbrush accessories and components that are relevant to the application and type of paints you use.

-In order to choose the necessary airbrush accessories, one needs to get a better grasp of how an airbrush operates and what each part of the airbrush does.
+In order to choose the necessary airbrush accessories and air compressor attachments, you need to get a better grasp of how an airbrush operates and what each part of the airbrush does.
 So, let's get going!

 How an airbrush works